 Until it isn't.

 The open-catalog affiliate model is genuinely innovative.
 Set a commission rate, open your catalog, let creators find your products, and pay only on conversion.
 No upfront spend.
 No production cost.
 Pure performance marketing.
 The theory is perfect.
+The practice is where the affiliate economics actually shake out once you account for the commission rate that gets creators to post and the long tail that never does.

 The operational reality has edges.
 The top 5% of your affiliates will generate 80% of your sales.
-The other 95% will sign up, never post, and create administrative overhead — inactive affiliates who occasionally surface with questions, requests, or compliance issues.
+The other 95% will sign up, never post, and create administrative overhead, inactive affiliates who occasionally surface with questions, requests, or compliance issues.
 Managing a long tail of 500 affiliates who each generated two orders last month is not a performance marketing function.
 It's a customer service function you didn't plan for.

 What Experienced Brands Do Differently